Andrea Arnold: Cow

-Work with film festivals
+Bird

+In June 2023 Arnold began filming her new project Bird in Kent, with Barry Keoghan in a leading role.

+Other activities

 Arnold has been very active in working with film festivals around the world.
-She has been described as a "film festival regular even between films."
+She has been described as a "film festival regular even between films".
 In 2012 she was a member of the Jury for the Main Competition at the 2012 Cannes Film Festival.
 In 2013 she was named as a member of the jury at the 70th Venice International Film Festival.

+In September 2013, Arnold was named the New York Film Festival's inaugural Filmmaker in Residence.
+As the first Filmmaker in Residence, Arnold was responsible for "creating a template for the programme".
+Through the programme, Arnold was given the "opportunity to focus on developing or refining new work, and participate in master classes, mentorships or cultural exchange and enrichment film programmes with the Film Society of Lincoln Center members, the film community and the public".

 In 2014 Arnold was announced as the chair of the jury for International Critics' Week at the 2014 Cannes Film Festival.
 In 2016, Arnold was chosen to take part in a public conversation about her career as part of the Tribeca Film Festival's "Tribeca Talks" programme.
 Arnold was a jury member of the 2017 Sheffield Doc/Fest.

-In September 2013, Arnold was named the New York Film Festival's inaugural "Filmmaker in Residence."
-As the first "Filmmaker in Residence," Arnold was responsible for "creating a template for the programme."
-The programme is designed to "further the goals of filmmakers at an earlier stage in the creative process."
-Through the programme, Arnold was given the "opportunity to focus on developing or refining new work, and participate in master classes, mentorships or cultural exchange and enrichment film programmes with the Film Society of Lincoln Center members, the film community and the public."

-Andrea Arnold was named to as Chair of the European Film Festival of Les Arcs, which ran from 16 to 23 December 2017.
+Arnold was named as chair of the Les Arcs Film Festival, which ran from 16 to 23 December 2017.

 Styles and themes

-Throughout all of her films, Arnold is known for giving her actors almost total control in creating their characters.
-Her directorial style provides support and reassurance to her actors in an effort to create their most pure reflections of themselves.
-Sasha Lane, star of American Honey, describes that "She constantly told me to be who I was.
-There wasn't really any teaching.
-More like, 'Sasha, you're fine.'"

-In general, Arnold's films are characterized by the themes of deprivation and impoverishment.
-For example, both Fish Tank and Wuthering Heights are dramas featuring teenagers living in the poverty-stricken English edge-lands.
+In general, Arnold's films are characterised by the themes of deprivation and impoverishment; for example, both Fish Tank and Wuthering Heights are dramas featuring teenagers living in the poverty-stricken English edge-lands.
+American film critic Roger Ebert compared her filmmaking style to that of Ken Loach.
+English film critic Mark Kermode compared her style to that of Lynne Ramsay, Clio Barnard, and Ingmar Bergman.